-Just Us Kids is a comparatively small childcare center, with only 12 spaces in each of the Infant, Toddler, and Twos classrooms, 14 spaces in the Threes room, and 16 spaces in the Fours room.
+Just Us Kids is a comparatively small childcare center, with only 12 spaces in each of the Infant, Toddler, and Twos classrooms, and 16 spaces each in the Threes and Fours classrooms.
 Our waitlist, on the other hand, usually contains hundreds of children.
 Because the demand for child care spaces at JUK far exceeds the supply, some children will wait for many months or even years before a spot is available.
 Some children – particularly those whose parent/s are not current Department of Justice employees – will unfortunately never be offered a space at JUK.

 We regret that we are unable to serve all of the families who wish to enroll their children, we recognize that obtaining childcare can be a lengthy and frustrating process, and we thank you in advance for your patience.

 You may submit a waitlist application, along with a $100 non-refundable application fee, to JUK as soon as you know you are expecting a child.
 If you are planning to adopt, you may submit a waitlist application once you have a completed application on file with an adoption agency.
 JUK accepts applications online at https://app.bumblebeehq.com/public/just-us-kids, and payment is by credit or debit card only.
 The date we receive your application and fee will be the priority date associated with your waitlist application unless and until you decline an offer of enrollment at JUK.
 If you receive an offer of enrollment for your child and decline, and you want your child to remain on the waitlist, your application priority date will be updated from the date on which you originally submitted your application to the date on which you declined the enrollment offer.